hashicorp/vault/website/source/docs/agent/caching/index.html.md

 Eviction can also be done manually through the `/agent/v1/cache-clear` endpoint that's available via the enabled listener(s).

+Eviction can be based on an exact value match for token, token accessor, and lease values, prefix match based on request path, or full cache eviction which will reset the underlying cache.

 The API endpoint accepts the following values in the request body as a  JSON
 object: